TimKettenacker/dataqualitycheck/README.md

 - postal validation and correction (including relocation services) The customer receives a free report containing an aggregated view on these KPIs.
 This script visualizes all of these KPIs.
 Eventually, it creates a PDF to be send to the customer, so the graphs are optimized for static output.

+This script is called in the last step of the data quality check from the processing tool.
 The script is a .rmd file.
 I have enclosed the raw .R as well as the finished PDF.
 Basis is an attached .csv containing sample data.